JavierGavina/TFM2/README.md

 |      |               |---- errorbar_metrics.png **
 ```

-After executing the script, we obtain the following graphs in the directory <b>outputs/positioning_partitions/plots</b> that define the error obtained in the position estimation:
+After executing the script, we obtain the following graphs in the directory <b>output/positioning_partitions/plots</b> that define the error obtained in the position estimation:

 <img src="output/positioning_partitions/plots/errorbar_metrics.png" alt="Errorbar of positioning error metrics"></img>
 <img src="output/positioning_partitions/plots/barplot metrics.png" alt="Barplot of positioning error metrics"></img>

 The first graph shows the positioning error for each model in each coordinate, sorted from lowest to highest error.
 In this case, the models kNN(K=1), KNN(K=5), and RF(n_estimators=500) are represented with orange, green, and purple colors, respectively.
 This graph is used to display the positioning error in each partition of the study, allowing a comparison of the results obtained in each.
 For each point, the mean (colored dot) and standard deviation (vertical bar) of the positioning error in each partition are represented.

 On the other hand, the second graph shows the error in a bar chart for each model and partition.
 In this case, the average positioning error for each model in each partition is represented, along with the standard deviation of the positioning error in each partition.
-This allows a comparison of the average positioning erro
+This allows a comparison of the average positioning error